Home

 npm ci

-[!NOTE] For simplicity, the Docker examples below use a repository reference such as cypress/base with the latest version tag.
+NOTE: For simplicity, the Docker examples below use a repository reference such as cypress/base with the latest version tag.
 To select an earlier version, replace latest with an explicit tag, for example cypress/base:20.15.1.
 Explicit version tags are recommended for production.
-Usage is further explained in Tag Selection.
+Usage is further explained in the Tags section of the Cypress Docker Images - README.

 cypress/base